2022IsHere/Embedded-linux/lab8/Readme.md

 pi@raspberrypi:~ $ sudo service lighttpd force-reload
 pi@raspberrypi:~ $ sudo systemctl status lighttpd.service
 ```
 Next you need to find out where is that access log.
 You should start with reading the main config file in (Raspi) /etc/lighttpd/lighttpd.conf and also reading through the included config files.

+> In a Linux system, the typical configuration setup has one main configuration file and a subfolder of additional configurations (often named servicename.d), from where all additional configurations are appended in alphabetical order.
+Additional configs often use numbered names to make the order of appends more readable.

 Then,
 ```
 pi@raspberrypi:~ $ sudo tail -f [path to access file]
 ```